 Irrational Numbers List πφτ FAQ About Number Types

 Irrational numbers are real numbers which cannot be written as a fraction.
 The decimal expansions of irrational numbers, e.g. Pi (π=3.141592653589793), never end and never repeat.
 ADDucation’s list of irrational numbers also includes constants, algebraic numbers, transcendental numbers, two mysterious morphic numbers and FAQs about number types.

 ADDucation Tips: Click arrows in column headings to sort irrational numbers.
 Reload page for original sort order.
-Resize your browser to full screen and zoom out to display as many columns as possible.
+Resize your browser to full screen and/or zoom out to display as many columns as possible.
 Click the ➕ icon to reveal any hidden columns.
 Start typing in the Filter table box to find anything inside the table.

 |Irrational Numbers||Symbol/s||Number type/s||Decimal expansion||OEIS*||E Notation / Scientific Notation Value||Irrational Numbers Key Facts & Info|